Malaysia secures 18.4 mln doses of Russian, Chinese COVID-19 vaccines | Health

-Malaysia on Tuesday struck deals with two domestic companies to purchase 18.4 million doses of COVID-19 vaccines produced by Russia's Gamaleya Institute and China's Sinovac, the health ministry said.
+Malaysia said on Tuesday it had signed deals with two domestic companies to purchase 18.4 million doses of COVID-19 vaccines produced by Russia's Gamaleya Research Institute and China's Sinovac.

-Malaysian pharmaceutical firm Duopharma will supply the government with 6.4 million doses of Gamaleya's Sputnik V vaccine, the ministry said in a statement.
-It said Malaysia Pharmaniaga Berhad will supply 12 million doses of Sinovac's vaccine.
+Malaysian pharmaceutical firm Duopharma will supply the government with 6.4 million doses of Gamaleya's Sputnik V vaccine in stages from March, the health ministry said in a statement.
+Malaysia Pharmaniaga Berhad will supply 12 million doses of Sinovac's vaccine from April, the ministry said.

+The deals will ensure enough supplies to cover 9.2 million people, or 28.75% of the population, subject to approval by Malaysia's pharmaceutical regulators, it added.
+Earlier this month, Pharmaniaga said it had agreed to buy 14 million doses from Sinovac, under a deal that would allow it carry out a fill-and-finish process on the vaccine for distribution in Malaysia, before later manufacturing it locally.

+A health ministry official said the purchase of 12 million doses was based on the termsheet between the government and Pharmaniaga.
+Pharmaniaga did not immediately respond to a request for comment on the status of the remaining 2 million doses.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)